Black Community School, Townsville: Mabo's early life and move to Australia

 Edward (Eddie) Mabo, or Koiki as he preferred to be known, was born on Mer Island, part of the Torres Strait Islands, in 1936.

 Mer had been under British control since 1879, when it was annexed by Queensland.
 The Islands were subsequently classified as being part of the British colony of Queensland and, after 1901, of the Australian state of Queensland, which they have remained.
 As described by Professor Noel Loos in Mabo's biography:

 From 1871 permanent settlers from the London Missionary Society were posted on the Island.
 Not long after, the Torres Strait Islands became part of the pearlshell, bêche-de-mer and trochus shell fisheries, the Queensland Government having extended its border in 1872 and 1879 to control the industry.
 Throughout the twentieth century, the Queensland Government continued to segregate the Islanders from contact with mainland Australia under the policy of protection, while fostering the development of a cash economy based on the fisheries.
 The Islanders could sell only to the Government and were paid much less for their trochus and pearlshell.
 The crew's wages were also meagre in comparison with wages paid on boats owned by white businessmen.

 In 1936, the year of Mabo's birth, 70% of the Torres Strait workforce was employed in the fisheries, providing half of the world's demand for pearl shells.
 The workers were bound under many racist restrictions enforced by a Queensland Government-appointed "Protector", such as not being paid wages proper, but rather paid in "credit that they had to spend in specified stores picked by the government".
-These rules culminated in the 1936 maritime strike by Torres Strait Islander workers which resulted in the government capitulating and making concessions to the strikers.
+These restrictions culminated in the 1936 maritime strike by Torres Strait Islander workers which resulted in the government capitulating and making concessions to the strikers.

 Mabo's schooling on the island was interrupted by World War Two, when the island's white administrators were evacuated to the Australian mainland city of Cairns for safety.
 Flotsam from the Battle of the Coral Sea (4-8 May 1942) in the form of American biscuits and powdered milk supplemented the islanders diet at a time when delivery of supplies from the Australian mainland was unreliable or non-existent due to the threat of enemy attack at sea.
 When the war ended, the white men returned to Mer, and formal education resumed.
 According to Australian writer Nadia Wheatley in her 2013 publication Australians All:

 Eddie didn't enjoy school because the white teachers made him speak English instead of his traditional language, but after the war ended, a schoolteacher named Bob Miles arrived on the island.
 For Eddie, this was a real breakthrough, because Bob asked his pupil to help him learn the Meriam language, and in return, Bob helped the Meriam boy with his English.
 Eddie even went to live at the teacher's house when Maiga Mabo (his aunt and guardian) became sick, and later he would say that he was glad he'd had the opportunity to learn 'the whiteman way' as well as his traditional heritage.